StefanoDeVuono/Naza_frontend/README.md

 When you are ready to deploy to staging:

-    # you will get merge conflicts on scripts/bundle.js
+    # you may get merge conflicts on scripts/bundle.js
-    git merge develop
+    git merge feature/my-feature-branch

     # overwrites scripts/bundle.js with the release version
     yarn release

     git add scripts/bundle.js
     git commit -a
-    git push staging staging:master
+    git push staging master

 This will update the staging Squarespace.
-You have to push to the remote master branch because Squarespace will only use whatever templates are in master.

 ### Deploying to production

+If this is your first time deploying to production, you will need to add the instance to your Git remotes:

+    git remote add production https://blue-scarlet-dba3.squarespace.com/template.git

 When you are ready to deploy to master, merge staging into master and run:

-    git push origin head
+    git push production master

 This will update the production Squarespace.